FairyWinds/linux-on-hi10-air/README.md

-Setup for Manjaro Gnome (installed with open source drivers)

----

 ### Introduction
 This is my attempt to gather all the information in one place on how to support the [Chuwi Hi10 Pro](http://en.chuwi.com/product/items/Chuwi-Hi10-Pro.html) tablet on Linux.